turboapps/docs/deploying/to_a_turbo_server/h-troubleshooting.md

                   </div>
                </div>
             </div>
-            <p>To increase the memory available, one must add a new "PortalJavaParams" parameter to the settings.xml file located in C:\ProgramData\Turbo Server.
+            <p>To increase the memory available, one must add a new "PortalJavaParams" parameter to the settings.xml file located in C:\ProgramData\TurboServer.
 This parameter will set the maximum heap size for the Java process.
 For an example, see below:</p>
             <div class="code panel pdl" style="border-width: 1px;">
                <div class="codeContent panelContent pdl">
                   <div>